Michigan State vs. Western Kentucky NCAA Football Odds, Plays and Insights | October 2, 2021

 - Western Kentucky is 2-0 against the spread and 1-2 overall in games when it scores more than 18.0 points.

-- In games that Western Kentucky churns out more than 396.0 yards, the team is 2-0 against the spread and 1-2 overall.
+- When Western Kentucky piles up more than 396.0 yards, the team is 2-0 against the spread and 1-2 overall.

-- The Hilltoppers have two giveaways this season, while the Spartans have seven takeaways .
+- The Hilltoppers have turned the ball over two times, five fewer times than the Spartans have forced turnovers (7).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.